rich-s-d/C-Sharp-Cheat-Sheets/README.md

 public const string CATEGORY = "Science";
 ```
 ### Delegates and Events
-See module 8 of C sharp fundementals 1 by Scott Allen.
 A delegate describes what a method will look like.
 A delegate points to and invokes different methods; the method has to have a specific shape and structure that is defined by the delegate (ie., return type, types of parameters, numbers of parameters).
 For example you can implement a variable of delegate type, which can point to various methods with the same structure, but with different implementations, so one could write to a file, another to the console.
 ```
 public delegate string WriteLogDelegate(string logMessage); // delegate describes structure, ie, must return string, takes one parameter of type string.